akintayotimothy21/GitHub-Trial/ReadMe.md

 #Example Site
-This is a sample read me file.
-I am learning Mrakdown.
+This is a sample read me file for our GitHub Example repo.
+I am learning Markdown.